galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-wastewater/tutorial.md

 {: .hands_on}

 ## Get sequencing data

-Before we can begin any Galaxy analysis, we need to upload the input data: FASTQ files with the sequenced viral RNA from different patients infected with SARS-CoV-2.
+Before we can begin any Galaxy analysis, we need to upload the input data: FASTQ files with the sequenced wastewater samples cantained SARS-CoV-2.
 Several types of data are possible:

-- Single-end data derived from Illumina-based RNAseq experiments
 - Paired-end data derived from Illumina-based RNAseq experiments
 - Paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols
-- ONT FASTQ files generated with Oxford nanopore (ONT)-based Ampliconic (ARTIC) protocols

 We encourage you to use your own data here (with at least 2 samples).
-If you do not have any datasets available, we provide some example datasets (paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols) from [COG-UK](https://www.cogconsortium.uk/), the COVID-19 Genomics UK Consortium.
+If you do not have any datasets available, we provide some example datasets: 1) paired-end data generated with Illumina-based metatranscriptomic protocol from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJNA661613), European Nucleotide Archive; 2) [paired-end data generated synthetically with Illumina-based Ampliconic (ARTIC) protocols](https://github.com/suskraem/ww_benchmark).

 There are several possibilities to upload the data depending on how many datasets you have and what their origin is: